lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 <h4 id="encapsulation">Encapsulation</h4>

-Any class declaration gains from adding the `final` modifier, add it by default and remove in case of a necessity.
+Add `final` to classes by default.
+Remove it only when you explicitly need inheritance.
 (Prefer composition over inheritance.)

 `fileprivate` access modifier is usually a code smell.
-Re-consider an alternative design approach (e.g., nested types).
+Reconsider an alternative design approach (e.g., nested types).

 Don't specify the default access modifier, namely `internal`, explicitly (as well as any other default, in general).